-The Arc'teryx Beta Jacket is a lightweight and breathable waterproof jacket designed to be ready for a range of mountain activities.
-Indeed, while the Beta jackets are specifically designed for mountain-lovers, this version is intended to be the everyman of the range: light but breathable, versatile but still technical, an all rounder.
+The Arc'teryx Beta Jacket is a lightweight and breathable waterproof jacket designed to be ready for a range of mountain activities, as well as suitable for everyday wear.
+For an admittedly premium price, it promises impeccable quality in one robust, waterproof package.
+While the Beta jackets are specifically designed for mountain-lovers, this version the everyman of the range: light but breathable, versatile but still technical.

 Arcteryx Beta Jacket Review: design and quality